luissancar/BLEConnect/README.md

 <div style="text-align:center"><img src="assets/BLE-SendNavigation.png" width="673" /></div>

 #### Komoot App
-The komoot app sends instructions data ~1 per second when a navigation gets started (or resumed) in the komoot app.
+The komoot app sends instructions data about once per second when a navigation gets started or resumed in the komoot app.
 The transferred data format is described in detail [below](#headerData).

 #### Your device / what you implement
-The komoot app announces new data by changing a BLE characteristic.
-Once you receive a notification about the change, you start a read request on that characteristic to get the data object of the last navigation instruction.
+The komoot app announces new data by updating a BLE characteristic.
+Once you receive a notification about the change, you have to start a read request on that characteristic to get the data object of the last navigation instruction.

 The komoot app delivers the first 22 Bytes with the first request.
 You can do subsequent read request with shifted offsets (22) to retrieve more information if the streetname is long.
-When the komoot app delivers an offset error you know that you got the complete Navigation Instruction.
+When the komoot app delivers an offset error or a zero-sized byte array you know that you got the complete Navigation Instruction.

 ### Reconnect and connection status

 #### Komoot App
-The komoot app repeats the last navigation instruction every 2 seconds (might be changed in the future).
-It observes your read requests, and if there hasn’t been a read request for a longer time (5 sec.
-Might be changed in the future), the app assumes that the connection got lost and will start advertising the service again.
+The komoot app repeats the last navigation instruction every 2 seconds.
+It observes your read requests, and if there hasn’t been a read request for a longer time (5 sec. ), the app assumes that the connection got lost and will start advertising the service again.
 Your device configured as a BLE central should then initiate a reconnect.

 #### Your device / what you implement
 You have to start scanning for the navigation service once you detect the connection to the peripheral got lost.
 After a few seconds, the komoot app will start advertising.